 Millions of people from all over the world flock to the Grand Canyon every year to see it's majesty and awe inspiring beauty.
-While this is great for our Arizona economy, it has proven to be a literal "zoo" (especially during peak summer vacation season), to many an adventuresome hiker who enjoys solitude and who is determined at all costs to get away form the camera clicking multitudes!
+While this is great for our Arizona economy, it has proven to be a literal "zoo" (especially during peak summer vacation season).
+This scramble is dedicated to many an adventuresome hiker who enjoys solitude and who is determined at all costs to get away form the camera clicking multitudes!

 Fear not my friends!
 If you long remote solitude in your visits to the Grand Canyon then this route is for you.
 If you don't mind bushwhacking, are not afraid of heights, have minimal rock climbing expertise and have hawk-like, cairn spotting eyes, then it's time to set sail for The Battleship.